 Members accumulate CPE 'points' based on the number of hours of approved activity undertaken.
 Typically, Members are required to undertake 60 hours over two years, with a minimum of 15 hours

-Full information about CPE points is available in the Constitution
+Full information about CPE points for IIA-Australia members is available in the By-laws

 What is an Approved CPE Activity?

 Attendance at technical sessions of professional societies; seminars and conferences; formal in-house training programs; college or university courses passed; formal distance learning program; webinars.